The Perfect Cancun Itinerary: From 3 to 7 Days + Useful Tips (By Car or Bus)

 Is Cancun safe?

-However make sure you don’t do silly things that may put your life in danger, be aware of your surrounding, and if you go out at night avoid dark isolated streets and keep an eye on your drink.
-Also, don’t get wasted, please!
+However, make sure you don’t do silly things that may put your life in danger, be aware of your surroundings, and if you go out at night, avoid dark, isolated streets and keep an eye on your drink.
+Also, please don’t get wasted!

 Cancun is also a great solo female traveler destination but make sure you use common sense and stay aware of your surroundings, avoiding shady areas, especially at night, including walking on the beach alone at night, which is not recommended.